edmundito/ags-tween/docs/scripting/audiotweens.md

     TweenSystemVolume(float timing, int toVolume, optional TweenTiming, optional TweenStyle, optional startDelay, optional TweenTimingType)

     StopTweenSystemVolume(optional TweenStopResult)

+    // In AGS 3.4.0 or above you can also use:
+    System.TweenVolume(float timing, int toVolume, optional TweenTiming, optional TweenStyle, optional startDelay, optional TweenTimingType)

+    System.StopTweenVolume(optional TweenStopResult)

 Tweens the master volume (`System.Volume`) to a new value.
 Range: 0 to 100.

-    // Will tween the system volume from 100 to 50.
+    // Will tween the system volume from 100 to 50 in 3 seconds.
     System.Volume = 100;
-    TweenSystemVolume(3.0, 50);
+    System.TweenVolume(3.0, 50);

     // To Stop:
-    StopTweenSystemVolume();
+    System.StopTweenVolume();

 ## AudioChannel Panning